annabitel/Vertical-Jump-Test/README.md

 ## ABOUT

-In this app you can perform force-time analysis of vertical jumps (squat jumps and counter movement jumps) for groups of athletes.
+In this app you can perform force-time analysis for two trials of vertical jumps (squat jump or counter movement jump) for groups of athletes.

-The goal is to speed up the (manual) process of analyzing outputs from contact platforms and provide an automatic solution to cut the data, normalize time, generate plots for each group and make statistical test.
+The goal is to speed up the (manual) process of analyzing outputs from contact platforms and provide an automatic solution: to cut the data, normalize time, generate plots for each group and make statistical test.

 #### How does it work?